-- B. A provider agency must follow CareLink NM staffing requirements found in this rule and further detailed in the CareLink NM policy manual.
+A provider agency must follow CareLink NM staffing requirements found in this rule and further В. detailed in the CareLink NM policy manual.
 The provider agency must agree to fulfill other responsibilities as listed in Subsection B of 8.310.10.10 NMAC.
-The following individuals and practitioners must be contracted or employed by the provider agency as part of its CareLink NM service delivery: - (1) A director specifically assigned to CareLink NM service oversight and administrative responsibilities. - (2) A health promotion coordinator with a bachelor's-level degree in a human or health services field and experience in developing curriculum and curriculum instruction.
-The health promotion coordinator manages health promotion services and resources appropriate for an eligible recipient such as interventions related to substance use prevention and cessation, nutritional counseling, or health weight management; - (3) A care coordinator who develops and oversees an eligible recipient's comprehensive care management, including the planning and coordination of all physical, behavioral, and support services.
+The following individuals and practitioners must be contracted or employed by the provider agency as part of its CareLink NM service delivery:

+A director specifically assigned to CareLink NM service oversight and administrative (1) responsibilities.

+(2) A health promotion coordinator with a bachelor's-level degree in a human or health services field and experience in developing curriculum and curriculum instruction.
+The health promotion coordinator manages health promotion services and resources appropriate for an eligible recipient such as interventions related to substance use prevention and cessation, nutritional counseling, or health weight management;

+A care coordinator who develops and oversees an eligible recipient's comprehensive care (3) management, including the planning and coordination of all physical, behavioral, and support services.
 The number of care coordinators is based upon ratio in Paragraph (5) of Subsection D of 8.310.10.11 NMAC.
-The care coordinator: - (a) is a regulation and licensing department (RLD) licensed behavioral health practitioner; or healthcare experience; or
+The care coordinator:

+practitioner; or

-(b) holds a bachelor's or master's level degree and has two years of relevant
+holds a bachelor's or master's level degree and has two years of relevant is a regulation and licensing department (RLD) licensed behavioral health healthcare experience; or is registered nurse in the State of New Mexico; or (c)

-- (c) is registered nurse in the State of New Mexico; or - (d) is approved through the CLNM NM health home steering committee. - (4) A community liaison who speaks a language that is utilized by a majority of non-fluent English-speaking eligible recipients, and who is experienced with the resources in the eligible recipient's local community.
+is approved through the CLNM NM health home steering committee. (d)

+A community liaison who speaks a language that is utilized by a majority of non-fluent (4) English-speaking eligible recipients, and who is experienced with the resources in the eligible recipient's local community.
 The community liaison identifies, connects, and engages with community services, resources, and providers.
-The community liaison works with an eligible recipient's care coordinator in appropriately connecting and integrating the eligible recipient to needed community services, resources, and practitioners. - (5) A supervisor who is an independently licensed behavioral health practitioner as described in 8.321.2 NMAC who supervises the care coordinator, the community liaison, the health promotion coordinator, peer and family support workers, and other optional staff that is the part of the CareLink NM multidisciplinary team.
+The community liaison works with an eligible recipient's care coordinator in appropriately connecting and integrating the eligible recipient to needed community services, resources, and practitioners.

+A supervisor who is an independently licensed behavioral health practitioner as described (5) in 8.321.2 NMAC who supervises the care coordinator, the community liaison, the health promotion coordinator, peer and family support workers, and other optional staff that is the part of the CareLink NM multidisciplinary team.
 The supervisor must have direct service experience in working with both adult and child populations.
-Physical health and psychiatric consultants must comply with their respective licensing boards' requirements for supervision. - (6) Certified peer support worker(s) (CPSW) who hold a certification by the New Mexico credentialing board for behavioral health professionals as a certified peer support worker.
-The CPSW has successfully navigated his or her own behavioral health experiences, and is willing to assist his or her peers in their recovery processes. - (7) Certified family support specialist(s) who hold a certification by the New Mexico credentialing board for behavioral health professionals as a certified family support worker. - (8) A physical health consultant who is a physician licensed to practice medicine (MD) or osteopathy (DO), a licensed certified nurse practitioner (CNP), or a licensed certified nurse specialist (CNS) as described in 8.310.3 NMAC. - (9) A psychiatric consultant who is a physician (MD or DO) licensed by the board of medical examiners or board of osteopathy and is board-eligible or board-certified in psychiatry as described in 8.321.2 NMAC.
+Physical health and psychiatric consultants must comply with their respective licensing boards' requirements for supervision.

+Certified peer support worker(s) (CPSW) who hold a certification by the New Mexico (6) credentialing board for behavioral health professionals as a certified peer support worker.
+The CPSW has successfully navigated his or her own behavioral health experiences, and is willing to assist his or her peers in their recovery processes.

+Certified family support specialist(s) who hold a certification by the New Mexico credentialing board for behavioral health professionals as a certified family support worker.

+A physical health consultant who is a physician licensed to practice medicine (MD) or (8) osteopathy (DO), a licensed certified nurse practitioner (CNP), or a licensed certified nurse specialist (CNS) as described in 8.310.3 NMAC.

+(9)A psychiatric consultant who is a physician (MD or DO) licensed by the board of medical examiners or board of osteopathy and is board-eligible or board-certified in psychiatry as described in 8.321.2 NMAC.

-[8.310.10.10 NMAC - N, 04/01/16; A, 05/01/2018]
+[8.310.10.10 NMAC - N, 4/1/2016; A, 5/1/2018]